ayoungblood/xusto/docs/notes.md

 **Preprocessor/Parser**

-We need a preprocessor/parser to load code into the execution space: the 2D nature of a plaintext file (source code) must be smooshed into the 3D execution space.
+The preprocessor/parser loads instructions from the source file into the execution space: the source files (regular text files encoded with the UTF-8) are one-dimensional byte streams, typically displayed as two-dimensional plaintext, but must be squished into a three-dimensional execution space.
+Care is taken to ensure that a typical text file will map intuitively into a 2D plane matching its appearance in a text editor, and additional characters may be used to place instructions at arbitrary locations in the 3D execution space.

 This is done by reserving certain characters for parser instruction.
-The first 32 code points in UTF-8 (which are identical to the first 32 codes of ASCII) are reserved as parser instructions.
-The parser instruction mapping is designed to be as logical as possible, letting the control chars move a "virtual cursor" through the execution space during parsing.
+The first 32 code points in UTF-8 (which are identical to the first 32 ASCII characters) are reserved as parser instructions.
+The parser instruction mapping is designed to be as logical as possible, letting the control chars move a "virtual cursor" (a write pointer) through the execution space during parsing in a way that matches the behavior of a plaintext file.

+As the parser instructions refer to moving through 3D space, the instruction descriptions use a consistent convention when referring to movement through 3D space.
+The space is modeled with X,Y,Z coordinates.
+Relative to a computer screen, X may be thought of as "left/right", Y is "up/down" and Z is "into/out":

+- +x: right
+- -x: left
+- +y: down
+- -y: up
+- +z: into
+- -z: out

 **Instruction decoding**